Horocyclic trajectories in hyperbolic solenoidal surfaces of finite type: Examples of hyperbolic solenoidal surfaces of finite type

 The universal hyperbolic solenoid $\mathcal{H}^2$ and the solenoidal cusp $\mathcal{C}$ are McCord.
-The solenoidal surface in Example~\ref{example:Schottky} is not, since it does not admit a completely invariant mesure of full support.
+The solenoidal surface in Example~\ref{example:Schottky} is not.
+To see this, notice that a McCord solenoid always admits a completely invariant measure of full support.
+The transverse dynamics in Example~\ref{example:Schottky} is that of a Schottky group on its limit set $\Lambda$, that contains hyperbolic and parabolic elements that do not preserve such a measure.
 Example~\ref{example:suspension_with_triadic_solenoid_over_closed_horocycle} is transversely isometric and then admits an unique completely invariant measure up to scaling \cite{Matsumotoequi}.
 We will soon see that it is not McCord.

 \begin{remark} An example of a compact solenoidal surface that is not homogeneous has been constructed by R. M. Schori in \cite{Schori}. \end{remark}